A-Ravioli/A-Ravioli/README.md

 ### hi! i'm arav.

-i like ml, quant/financial markets, and solarpunk futures.
+i like ml, quant/financial markets, and a solarpunk future.

 i go to school in Boston, but i usually work in Kendall Square, and you can probably find me in San Francisco.